 Actions planned Owner Timescale Rating Shaping Care Together (SCT) - conclude public engagement, analyse feedback and commence options appraisal process.
-Deb Butcher, Fiona Lemmens, Clare Watson 2025-26 Q1 On Track Women's services in Liverpool programme - conclude public engagement, analyse feedback and commence options appraisal process Fiona Lemmens, Chris Douglas 2025-26 Q2 On Track All other programmes - oversight and assurance of milestone progress Mark Bakewell, Mark Wilkinson, Fiona Lemmens, Clare Watson, Chris Douglas 2025-26 and beyond On Track
+Deb Butcher, Fiona Lemmens, Clare Watson 2025-26 Q1 On Track Women's services in Liverpool programme - conclude public engagement, analyse feedback and commence options appraisal process Fiona Lemmens, Chris Douglas 2025-26 Q2 On Track All other programmes - oversight and assurance of milestone progress Mark Bakewell, Mark Wilkinson, Fiona Lemmens, Clare Watson, Chris Douglas 2025-26 and beyond On Track Establishment of the Hospital group Model in Liverpool supports the internal work on short term patient safety improvement plans 2025-26 and beyond On Track Next meeting of Clinical Reference Group on 16.12.24 to commence the design of the optimum model of care and options appraisal process 2025-26 and beyond On Track Ongoing work on the short term patient safety improvement plans 2025-26 and beyond On Track Options appraisal for cath lad optimisation completed and report to be presented to CMAST Cardiac Alliance for consideration of next steps 2025-26 and beyond On Track

-Risk Title: Unable to retain, develop and recruit staff to the ICS workforce reflective of our population and with the ID No: P9 skills and experience required to deliver the strategic objectives Ensuring that we have a workforce with the necessary skills and experience, and that is reflective of our local population, is Risk essential to the delivery of our strategic objectives.
-The C&M system has significant workforce challenges including Description (max 100 recruitment, retention and sickness absence. words) Senior Responsible Lead Operational Lead Directorate Responsible Committee Finance, Investment & Our Christine Samosa Sarah Smith Nursing & Care Resources Function Risk Type Risk Response Strategic Objective Risk Proximity Enhancing Quality, Productivity B - within financial Workforce Principal Manage & Value for Money vear Date Raised Last Updated Next Update Due 16/12/24 13/02/23 19/11/24
+Risk Title: Unable to retain, develop and recruit staff to the ICS workforce reflective of our population and with the skills and experience required to deliver the strategic objectives

+Risk Description (max 100 words) Ensuring that we have a workforce with the necessary skills and experience, and that is reflective of our local population, is essential to the delivery of our strategic objectives.
+The C&M system has significant workforce challenges including recruitment, retention and sickness absence.

+Senior Responsible Lead Operational Lead Directorate Re Responsible Committee Christine Samosa Sarah Smi ith I NUISINA & CAIE nance, Investment & Our esources Strategic Objective Function Risk Proximity Risk Type ре Risk Response Enhancing Quality, Productivity & Value for Money Workforce B - within financia Principal Principal Manage Date Raised Last Upda ted Next Update D)ue 13/02/23 23/12/24 23/12/24 15/04/24

-Score Score Score Score Score Score Date Risk Appetite / Tolerance Likelihood 4 4 4 4 Our longer-term ambition is to moderate to a (2x3=6) level of risk but will only be achievable Impact 4 4 4 4 4 31/03/25 over 2-3 years due to resource allocation and Risk Score 16 16 16 16 capacity.
-Rationale for score & progress in quarter (max 300 words) maintainin Workforce workforce to increase programm g the likeli Plan in 20 costs while workforce in the shachieved I hood at lik 024-25, is st not com e planning oort term.
-I oy year-en ely (4).
-Wo focused or promising capacity be Due to reso orkforce Realight or identifying quality of court realigns ource cons ecovery P g opportur care and t ment of ex straints, it i rogramme, s nities to opti he patient e tisting Peopl s not now a ant financial loss (impact 4).
-Current controls are supporting the implementation of the C&M mise our resources to support a reduction in xperience.
-Financial constraints have limited ability les Team resources will enable a more limited work nticipated that a reduction in likelihood to possible it to 16, with further reductions over a 2-3 year period
+Inherent Score Q1 Score Q2 Score Q3 Score Q4 Score Target Score Target Date Risk Appetite / Tolerance Likelihood 4 4 4 4 4 Our longer-term ambition is to moderate to a (2x3=6) level of risk but will only be achievable Impact 4 4 4 4 4 31/03/25 over 2-3 years due to resource allocation and Risk Score 16 16 16 16 16 capacity.

+Rationale for score & progress in quarter (max 300 words) There is potential for a major effect on quality of clinical care and significant financial loss (impact 4).
+Current controls are maintaining the likelihood at likely (4).
+Workforce Recovery Programme, supporting the implementation of the C&M Workforce Plan in 2024-25, is focused on identifying opportunities to optimise our resources to support a reduction in workforce costs whilst not compromising quality of care and the patient experience.
+Financial constraints have limited ability to increase workforce planning capacity but realignment of existing Peoples Team resources will enable a more limited work programme in the short term.
+Due to resource constraints, it is not now anticipated that a reduction in likelihood to possible (3) will be achieved by year-end and the target score has been increased to 16, with further reductions over a 2-3 year period dependent on resources.